Anch9999/AiToDinoRun/README.md

 P.S. password : vagrant

 **(For Linux)**
-If you do not use VirtualBox and Vagrant before, please copy below command to install.
+If you did not use VirtualBox and Vagrant before, please copy below command to install.

 ```shell=
 sudo apt-get install -y virtualbox vagrant
 ```

-If you ready and you just need to go into Vagrant folder and type below command and it is starting to auto-build your virtual machine
+If you ready and you just need to go into Vagrant folder and type below command, and then it is starting to auto-build your virtual machine.
 ```shell=
 vagrant up
 ```